Medicare Boot Camp® - Hospital Version

 Who should attend?

 Whether you are looking to get up to speed with the newest CMS initiatives or put all the pieces together for a better understanding of Medicare, this course is the right fit for you.
 Our students range from people new to their job just making their way through the tangle of Medicare requirements to people with years of experience looking to keep up to date and improve their understanding of the most complex Medicare issues.
-During this Boot Camp, you will learn more about current Medicare rules and their operational application.
+Individuals that may benefit from attending this boot camp include:

 • Compliance officers and staff